What is Linking?

-Often, we use the term compiling to encompass both compiling and linking, but linking is actually a discrete step.
+We often use the term compiling to encompass both compiling and linking, but linking is a discrete step.
 A compiler or assembler produces object code.
 (Usually in the form of .obj files.)
 Combining these object files into a single library (or executable) is referred to as linking.

 On Windows systems, dynamically linked libraries use the file extension .dll.
 On Linux, dynamically linked libraries are referred to as shared objects and use the file extension .so.
 Both platforms standardize on the use of the .lib extension for statically linked libraries.

-Dynamically linked libraries offer a number of benefits over static linking, but also come with some regrets.
-There are times when a statically linked library make sense.
+Dynamically linked libraries offer a number of benefits over static linking but also come with some regrets.
+There are times when a statically linked library makes sense.

 When multiple processes load the same library at the same base address, they share a single library instance in memory.
 When many applications may utilize the same library at the same time, this can be highly beneficial.
 It reduces the memory footprint of the library code and reduces load time when multiple applications are utilizing it.
 However, it also ties together all library users on a system, meaning that if one updates the library, all must use the new version.
 There are situations where this may not be desired.
 (Try to avoid DLL Hell.)

 UPGRADES AND PATCHES

 When any of the implementation of the symbols within a dynamically linked library is updated, applications that utilize them do not need to be recompiled or relinked (so long as the symbol signatures do not change).
 A statically linked library would require relinking (at a minimum) when symbol implementations change.

 Programs written in different languages but which utilize the same calling convention (i.e., cdecl, stdcall, or pascal) can leverage the same dynamically linked libraries.